OpenSTEF/openstef/docs/source/examples.rst

      - Train your first XGBoost model and produce a 47-hour ahead forecast using the Liander dataset.
    * - :doc:`Backtesting Quickstart <tutorials/backtesting_quickstart>`
      - Evaluate forecast accuracy on historical data using BEAM's rolling-window backtesting pipeline.
+   * - :doc:`Understanding Datasets <tutorials/datasets>`
+     - Learn how versioned time series data works and why it matters for honest forecasting.

 Model Training
 ^^^^^^^^^^^^^^